cedardevs/onestop/docs/metadata-manager/README.md

 ## Table of Contents
 - [Creating Metadata](#creating-metadata)
 - [Loading Metadata into OneStop](#loading-metadata-into-onestop)
+    - [OneStop Python Clients](#onestop-python-client) - OneStop clients for interfacing with OneStop.
     - [Registry API](#registry-api) - CRUD operations (Create, Read, Update, and Delete) on metadata.
     - [Kafka](#kafka) - Underlying way that Registry communicates when operations happen on metadata.
 - [Searching OneStop for Metadata](#searching-onestop-for-metadata) - How to find your metadata within OneStop.